dianavile/RgSocDVTeam/BLOGPOSTS MEDIUM/1Let´s Get Started.md

 ![Acceptence](https://github.com/dianavile/RgSocDVTeam/blob/master/img/Living_Style_Guide.png)

 #### Getting ready
 Even before the Rails Girls Summer of Code experience started, life have been hectic, combining both a full-time job and complete opposite workschedules.
 Yet we managed to meet each other once or twice a week.
-In the days before the official start:
+In the days before the start:

 1) We both attended a [Scrum Workshop](https://twitter.com/artnerdnet/status/1012799490456158209) giving by our Coach @cristina_verdi.
 ![Scrum Workshop](https://github.com/dianavile/RgSocDVTeam/blob/master/img/Scrum_Workshop.png)